 Buyer's Guide for Road Bike Wheels

-Why upgrade wheels?
+Why upgrade your road bike wheels?

-Plus, we provided other factors to consider like tires, rim sizes, and whether a custom wheel build is a good option for you.
+We created 3 different rider profiles along with wheel recommendations to help narrow your options.
+We also provided other factors to consider like tires, rim sizes, and whether a custom wheel build is a good option for you.

 You have a road bike but are eager to get more out of your riding.
 You’ve heard a lot of talk about upgrading to new wheels and see the benefits.

 You’re mainly involved in weekend club rides.
 Cycling is an exercise and social outlet for you.
 But, you don’t need or want to spend thousands on carbon wheels given the type and amount of riding you do.

 Many of the wheels suited for this type of riding are shallow depth aluminum wheels.
 They are high quality and are a noticeable upgrade from the stock wheels found on many road bikes.

 The wheels below offer a nice mix of performance and value

 You’ve caught the bug and cycling is your passion.
 You're heavily involved in Gran Fondo's and other endurance rides.
 You may be leaning toward racing in the near future.

 You're aware of the benefits of training with a power meter and understand what FTP is.
 Maybe you follow a training plan and climbing KOM leaderboards on Strava is a fun challenge.
 You've made a significant investment in cycling and you're eager to keep improving.